srebuffi/residual_adapters/README.md

 ``CUDA_VISIBLE_DEVICES=2 python train_new_task_from_scratch.py --dataset cifar100 --wd3x3 1. --wd 5. --mode bn ``

-To train a dataset with parallel adapters from a pretrained 'off the shelf' deep network:
+To train a dataset with parallel adapters put on a pretrained 'off the shelf' deep network:

 ``CUDA_VISIBLE_DEVICES=2 python train_new_task_adapters.py --dataset cifar100 --wd1x1 1. --wd 5. --mode parallel_adapters --source /path/to/net``

-To train a dataset with series adapters from a pretrained deep network (with adapters in it during pretraining):
+To train a dataset with series adapters put on a pretrained deep network (with adapters in it during pretraining):

+``CUDA_VISIBLE_DEVICES=2 python train_new_task_adapters.py --dataset cifar100 --wd1x1 1. --wd 5. --mode series_adapters --source /path/to/net``

+To train a dataset with parallel adapters put on a pretrained 'off the shelf' deep network:

 ``CUDA_VISIBLE_DEVICES=2 python train_new_task_adapters.py --dataset cifar100 --wd1x1 1. --wd 5. --mode series_adapters --source /path/to/net``